Value Differences

 Natural Inclination

 God embodies moral truth.
 His values emanate from his character.
-He created us in his image with a flawless nature that was designed to uphold his moral code.
+He created humans in his image, with a flawless nature designed to uphold his moral code.

-Human nature became corrupt when Adam and Eve sinned.
-We now supplant God’s moral code with our own as necessary to justify doing whatever we want, whenever we want.
+Our nature became corrupt when Adam and Eve sinned.
+We now supplant God’s moral code with our own, as necessary, to justify doing whatever we want, whenever we want.

-We would like to believe that God concurs with our moral values, as we are the product of his handiwork, and he loves us unconditionally.
-But this is untrue.
+We would like to believe that God concurs with our moral values that differ from his, because we are his handiwork and he loves us unconditionally, but this is untrue.

-God’s internal consistency would not allow him to create us in his image and then give us a nature that opposes the moral values emanating from his character.
+God’s internal consistency would not allow him to create us in his image and then give us a nature that opposes the moral values that emanate from his character.

 And the unconditional aspect of God’s love does not constitute an endorsement of the moral values embraced by our corrupt nature.